 Creating a Strategy for a Learning Health System

 Achieving a learning health system means there’s a culture of learning and continuous quality improvement that supports the use of evidence to improve policy and practice throughout the health care system.
-Nova Scotia Health’s Implementation Science team is currently developing a strategy to implement, test, and evaluate learning health system practices and programs in multiple settings within the organization.
+We are currently developing a strategy to implement, test, and evaluate learning health system practices and programs in multiple settings within the organization.
 Learn more.